 Some seniors may stop bathing because they are afraid of drowning in a tub full of water.
-Drowning is a legitimate fear, as many seniors are living alone and are more likely to experience accidental falls and drownings than any other age group.
+Drowning is a legitimate fear, as many seniors live alone and are more likely to experience accidental falls and drownings than any other age group.

-Seniors need to be aware of their surroundings and take precautions to stay safe before entering a tub full of water.
+Seniors must be aware of their surroundings and take precautions to stay safe before entering a tub full of water.

 3. Lack of Interest In Bathing Or Cleanliness Issues